 Hazardous material storage is relevant to both urban and rural settings and all geographic regions.
-The effects of hazardous material leakage may be more pronounced in areas with heavier rainfall, due to the greater volume of runoff.
+The effects of hazardous material leakage may be more pronounced in areas indicate the dangers associated with each substance with heavier rainfall, due to the greater volume of runoff.